Dewan Nazrul

-Dewan Nazrul is a Bangladeshi film director, lyricist, screenwriter and freedom fighter of Bangladesh Liberation War.
+Dewan Nazrul is a Bangladeshi film director, lyricist, screenwriter and freedom fighter in the Bangladesh Liberation War.

-Movie Direction
+Movie direction

 Dewan Nazrul became involved in filmmaking as an apprentice in Ibn Mizan's movie Nagini Prem.
-After the independence of Bangladesh in 1974, he acted as the chief assistant director and lyricist in the film 'Daku Mansur.
+After the independence of Bangladesh in 1974, he acted as the chief assistant director and lyricist in the film Daku Mansur.
 Since then he has been working as an assistant director in various films.
-Dewan Nazrul's first film was 'Asami Hajir as a main director.
+Dewan Nazrul's first film was Asami Hajir as a main director.
 However, for some reason he could not finish the work of the film.
 Then in 1976 he started making Dost Dushman film.
 It was released in 1977.
 This is the first released film directed by Dewan Nazrul.
 The film became famous and Dewan Nazrul got a permanent seat as a director in Bengali movie arena.
 The film successfully depicts a western-style fight. by this film, Jashim became the first action hero of Dhallywood.

 Film

-Some of the famous films directed by Dewan Nazrul are:
+Some of the films directed by Dewan Nazrul are: